wwang-17/DATA146/project5.2.md

 ### Repeat the previous steps after recoding the wealth classes 2 and 3 into a single outcome.
 Do any of your models improve?
 Are you able to explain why your results have changed?

+I replaced all wealth class 2 with 3, and then go through the same process.

 #### KNN

 * w/o distance